Information for Participants

 Either your treating gynaecological oncologist or a hospital you attended for care relating to your cancer diagnosis is participating in the registry, and has provided your name and mailing address to the NGOR team.

-Please see the Participating Health Services and Hospitals page for a list of the gynaecological oncologists and hospitals involved in this pilot phase.
+Please see the Participating Health Services and Hospitals page for a list of the gynaecological oncologists and hospitals that are involved with the NGOR.

 Do I have to take part?